Adherence to HIV Drug Regimens

 Table of Contents

-The many advances in HIV treatment in the past 25 years have led to the approval of over 30 drugs that fight HIV, as well as ten combination pills that contain two or more HIV drugs.
+The many advances in HIV treatment in the past 25 years have led to the approval of over 30 drugs to fight HIV, including several once-a-day combination pills containing two or more HIV drugs.
 This is a remarkable accomplishment.
 Most importantly, using these drugs in effective combinations is helping many people control their HIV and live long, healthy lives.
 Unlike in years past, HIV is no longer a death sentence; instead, it now can be much more like living with a chronic, but manageable, condition that has little effect on life expectancy.

 Despite the improvements in HIV drug treatment (such as fewer side effects, fewer restrictions, and easier dosing), taking HIV drugs is still a daily, lifelong commitment.
 While this can make adherence challenging for many people living with HIV (HIV+), the benefits are well worth the effort.

-When you take a drug, it gets processed by your body and enters your blood stream.
-The HIV drugs need to stay in your blood at certain levels to fight HIV.
-If the level falls too low, there is not enough drug to do the job of fighting HIV.
+When you take a drug, it is processed by your body and enters your blood stream.
+A certain amount of the HIV drug needs to stay in your blood to fight HIV.
+If the drug level falls too low, there is not enough drug to fight HIV.

 When HIV makes copies of itself, it sometimes makes changes, called mutations.
-These mutations can help the virus survive, even when you are taking your HIV medication.
+These mutations can help the virus survive, even when you are taking your HIV treatment.
 This is called resistance.
 When HIV becomes resistant to a drug you are taking, that drug will stop working.
-At that point, you will probably have to switch HIV drugs.
+At that point, you will probably have to switch to a different HIV drug.

 Resistance to one drug can sometimes cause resistance to other drugs you have not taken.
 This is called cross-resistance.
 Resistance often develops to other drugs in the same class (type of drug).
-If you develop resistance to one drug in a class of drugs, it is likely that you will have developed resistance to Sustiva, you would likely develop resistance to another NNRTI, like Intelence (etravirine).
-Resistance can affect your treatment choices in the future because fewer drugs will work well against your virus.
+If you develop resistance to one drug in a class of drugs, it is likely that you will have developed resistance to other drugs in the same class.
+As a result, resistance can affect your treatment choices in the future because fewer drugs will work well against your virus.

-It is also important to think about whether you feel able to commit to taking your HIV drugs the right way, every day, for your own health.
+Before you get started, it is important to be prepared and commit to taking your HIV drugs the right way, every day, for your own health.
 If you do not feel ready, talk it over with someone who knows about HIV.
-Your health care provider or an AIDS service organization (ASO) can give you accurate information to answer your questions and address your concerns.
+Your health care provider or an AIDS service organization (ASO) can answer your questions and address your concerns.
 Click here to find an ASO in the US.
 To find services across the world, visit AIDSmap's e-atlas.